Pulisic emerges and more takeaways from USA vs. Panama

 “Christian will probably learn the most from this game,” said U.S. goalkeeper Tim Howard on Tuesday.
 “Because he’s incredibly talented.
 When you play against top defenders in Europe, they recognize the talent and they defend properly.
 In CONCACAF they don’t defend properly, they just come steaming through.
 And then the next one comes steaming through.
 It’s crazy.
 But it’s effective on certain nights when the referee isn’t on your side.
 He’ll learn from this.
 He was good.
 He was resilient for a little fella.”

 No kidding.
-Late in the first half, Pulisic created the goal that put the U.S. ahead, using his talent and guile to turn burly Panamanian centerbacks Felipe Baloy and Román Torres into traffic cones before feeding Clint Dempsey for the Texan’s 56th career international goal.
+Late in the first half, Pulisic created the goal that put the U.S. ahead, using his talent and guile to turn burly Panamanian center backs Felipe Baloy and Román Torres into traffic cones before feeding Clint Dempsey for the Texan’s 56th career international goal.
 If you try to imagine how many U.S. players over the years could have done what Pulisic did on that goal, you might be thinking for a while.
 Pulisic fought through the physical nonsense.
 He wouldn’t let himself be CONCACAF’d.

 “It was a good lesson for Christian tonight,” said Arena.
 “I think Panama thought there was a bullseye on his back, and they went after him from minute one all the way through.
 He has to learn that the referee is not going to protect him.
 He has to deal with it.
 I think he did well.
 He created our goal and in the second half was part of some things where he could have created the second goal.
 It was a good lesson for him.
 That’s something you can’t tell him.
 You’ve got to be in it.”